yangzhie/tictactoe/readme.md

 How to download the repo:
 > $ git clone tic_tac_toe
 > $ cd tic_tac_toe
 > $ node tic_tac_toe.js

-To play, press any random box on the game board and that will be counted as a player 1 move.
-On the second click, it will be player 2's move and the game will continue in that fashion until the game is either won by a party or drawn.

 ## Next Steps
 Items that still need to be worked on: